DevMassive/CloudGraph/README.md

     ```bash
     npm run build
     ```
-4. Start the local development server:
+4. Start the local development server (with live-reloading):
     ```bash
     npm run dev
     ```
-    Then, open your browser and navigate to `http://localhost:8080/` (default port for `http-server`).
+    This will open a new browser window/tab with the live preview.
+Any changes to `index.html`, `src/` (JS/TS), `dist/` (JS/TS), or `assets/` will automatically trigger a browser refresh.

 ## Publishing to npm